-You've probably heard the word "indictment" mentioned on your favorite TV crime drama or the nightly news, typically in the context of someone being charged with a serious crime.
+You've probably heard the word "indictment" before.
+It's often mentioned on TV crime dramas and the nightly news, typically in the context of someone being charged with a serious crime.
 You know it's not a good thing for the person being indicted, but what exactly does it mean?
 Simply stated, an indictment is a formal accusation against someone who is suspected of committing a serious crime, filed after the conclusion of a grand jury investigation.

 So what is an indictment and how does it differ from a criminal complaint filed by a prosecutor?
 What is the burden of proof for obtaining an indictment?
 And do federal indictments differ from those in state courts?
 We'll explore the answers to those questions (and more) below.

 Federal Indictments, Grand Juries, and the Fifth Amendment